SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Another potential problem is that the scope of my thesis may be too broad.
 A full discussion of X lies beyond the scope of this study.

-## Writing Introductions
+## Giving reasons for personal Interest

-> Giving reasons for personal Interest
+↑ Introduction

 My main reason for choosing this topic is personal interest.
 I became interested in Xs after reading ...